Scientific: Agave parrasana

 Soil: Avoid poorly drained soils, needs good drainage.

-Watering: Irrigate once every 2-3 weeks in summer.
+Watering: Irrigate once every 2 to 3 weeks during summer.

 Propagation: Seed, generally difficult to propagate asexually because it produces so few basal offshoots.

-Additional comments: Overall, Agave parrasana is a wonderful smallish agave with a striking bold texture, sort of a 'beefed up' A. parryi.
-It's size makes it a great agave for smaller tough spaces.
+Additional comments: Overall, cabbage head agave is a wonderful, smallish agave with a striking bold presence - sort of a 'roided out' version of a smallish Agave parryi.
+Its size makes it a great agave for small, tough spaces.